 Rule Variations

-Blackjack players can be successful in the long term only if they choose a 21 variation with good odds and if they manage to apply the proper strategy.
-All this depends on the house rules, however, which may vary significantly from one casino to the next.
-Although the game of blackjack is more or less the same, these rule variations are essential when deciding how to play out a hand.
+Blackjack players can succeed over the long term only if they select a 21 variation with favorable odds and apply the appropriate strategy.
+Both factors hinge on the house rules, which can vary greatly from one casino to another.
+Although the core game remains the same, these rule variations are critical when deciding how to play each hand.

 Number of Decks

-The standard game of blackjack uses 6 decks of cards – each deck comprises of 52 cards from 2s through Aces.
-All Jokers are removed and there are no wild cards or cards with some other special function.
-Many blackjack versions are also played with 8 standard decks.
-Some games use 1, 4, or 5-deck shoes.
-While many inexperienced players simply do not take the number of decks into consideration, expert-level players and card counters always do because using fewer decks reduces the house edge.
+The standard game of blackjack uses 6 decks of cards; each deck contains 52 cards from 2s through Aces.
+Jokers are removed, and there are no wild cards or other special cards.
+Many blackjack versions also use 8 decks, while others use 1, 4, or 5.
+Although inexperienced players often overlook it, expert players and card counters always consider the deck count because fewer decks lower the house edge.

-Typically, games that use a single-deck shoe offer a house edge of 0.17%, whereas variations with 6 decks have a house advantage of 0.64%.
+Games with a single deck typically offer a house edge of 0.17%, whereas variations with 6 decks have a house advantage of 0.64%.
 The house edge in 8-deck blackjack versions is slightly higher at 0.65%.
 It is easier for the player to get a natural when playing single-deck blackjack than when playing a 6-deck game, for instance.
 If he receives a 10-value card in the beginning, the probability of getting an Ace is 4 to 46 since there are still 50 cards in the deck.
 Four of them are Aces, while 46 cards are not.
 In percentage, this could be expressed as 8.70%.

 When we compare it with a 6-deck blackjack game, the probability of getting an Ace in the same scenario is lower.
 If only 2 cards have been dealt (a 10 to the player and a non-Ace to the dealer), there will be 24 Aces left in the shoe against 284 cards, which are not Aces.
 The probability is then 8.45% (24/284).
 This may not seem a huge difference (8.45% against 8.70%) but the number of decks affects more aspects of the game.